 Rates payable are calculated at 1 July of a financial year using the rate in the dollar (2.5206 per cent) and the current valuation of a property.

 If you substantially renovate or redevelop the property and increase its market value, we will reassess the rate charges from the date the renovation was completed, say 31 August.

 This new NAV would then be used to calculate rates, but only on the new valuation from 1 September.

 The new rates and charges would then contain two pro-rata components:

 |1 July to 31 August, NAV $25,000 x 2.5206 per cent (for 62 days of 365)

 |1 September to 30 June, NAV $40,000 x 2.5206 per cent (for 303 days of 365)

 The State Revenue Office (SRO) uses valuations to assess land tax under the Land Tax Act 1958.

-The site value of land returned at the 2016 Council general valuation will be used for land tax in 2017 and 2018.
+The site value of land returned at the 2018 Council general valuation will be used for land tax in 2018.